 In 1992, she became the first gymnast in history to win the Honda Broderick Cup, which recognizes the nation's best collegiate female athlete.
-To this day, she remains one of just two gymnasts ever to win the coveted Honda Broderick Cup.
+To this day, she remains one of just three gymnasts ever to win the coveted Honda Broderick Cup.
 She also received the NCAA's highest award for student-athletes when she was named a 1993 Top VI Award winner.

 In 2015, she won the NCAA uneven bar championship and became the first gymnast in NCAA history to score 10.0 on bars in both the semifinals and Super Six at the national championships.
 In her career, she won every major Pac-12 gymnastics athletic and academic award and was an NCAA Today’s Top 10 recipient.

 In 2019, she won an NCAA Elite 90 award at the NCAA Gymnastics Championships, recognizing her as the student-athlete with the highest cumulative grade point average participating at the finals site at an NCAA Championship.

 *NCAA Academic All-American of the Year